AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 At higher levels, you may have a hard time finding a sufficiently-skilled trainer.
 In that case, scrolls of the Ethereal Instructor are sold by many merchants, and can be crafted at a tanning rack.
 They are fairly expensive but can be an alternative way to find proper training by summoning Master-level trainers.

+The perk overhaul is [Vokriinator](https://www.nexusmods.com/skyrimspecialedition/mods/26702), although many of the perks have been reworked and rebalanced, with many new perks added and many others removed.
+In general you will have many abilities to choose from but you will not be able to do everything.

 ## Crafting and Economy
 You may notice that the only crafting workstations you are able to use from the start are the Tanning Rack and the Smelter.
 Otherwise, you will need to increase your skills first.
 Smithing workstations require a smithing skill of 15.
 Alchemy and Enchanting workstations require their skill at 20.